 Beginning in 1988, Derek joined world renown improv training theatre Loose Moose Theatre Company under the eyes of internationally respected author and teacher Keith Johnstone.
 Applying the principles of 'saying yes', and 'advancing narative' Derek became a street performer in 1991.
 Using the improv techniques he learned he parlayed them into a career that saw him travel to festivals in Adelaide, Christchurch, Halifax, Nashville, Orlando, Edmonton, and Edinburgh to name a few.
 Derek and two others, Eric Amber and North Darling, became known as The 3 Canadians.

-During 9 years Derek and The 3 Canadians developed four, hour long theatrical comedies that toured extensively culminating in a nomination for a London Television writing award at The Edinburgh Fringe Festival and several sell out seasons at The Melbourne International Comedy Festival.
+Over 9 years Derek and The 3 Canadians developed four one-hour-long theatrical comedies that toured extensively culminating in a nomination for a London Television writing award at The Edinburgh Fringe Festival and several sell out seasons at The Melbourne International Comedy Festival.

-Already within the first three months Derek* had won The New Faces competition at The San Francisco Bath House, and had been nominated as Best New Comer at the Wellington Comedy Awards.
+Within the first three months pf his move Derek had won The New Faces competition at The San Francisco Bath House, and had been nominated as Best New Comer at the Wellington Comedy Awards.

 Making the 2007 Wellington Fringe his professional coming out party, Derek not only performed with The Improvisers in "Camp", and with W.I.T, but also debuted his first one man show "Dude…I'm A Unicorn" and also hosted the late night phenomenon The Chit Chat Lounge.

 After a 6 week tour of Australia including The Adelaide Fringe, Derek returned to the 2007 NZ Comedy festival with a new one man improv show (with guests), Derek'T From Canada and seemingly every improv show in town from Improv; The Musical to To Be Continued.